Model Checking and LTS Minimization

 See ./configure --help for the list of available variables, and file INSTALL for further details.

-make Targets
+make targets

 The following additional make targets are supported: